Assistant Professor of Chemistry

 Labs: Hildebrand D54, D52, D43a, D45, D42, D91

-Nanoscience, nano-optics, single molecule spectroscopy, quantum optics, functional inorganic nanostructures, optoelectronic materials, photonics, materials chemistry.
+Nanoscience, nanophotonics, single molecule spectroscopy, quantum optics, colloidal inorganic nanostructures, bio-nanophotonics, materials chemistry.

-We seek to synthesize emerging semiconductor materials with tailored optical properties down to the level of individual excitations.
-Understanding materials structure across the molecular, nano-, and mesoscale and how it dictates optical properties forms the foundation of our efforts.
-Ultimately, we uncover basic science while providing new materials for applications in optoelectronics, including single-photon sources, light-emitting diodes, and nanoscale lasers.
+We aim to synthesize emerging semiconductor materials with tailored optical properties down to the level of individual excitations.
+Understanding material structure across the molecular, nano-, and mesoscale and how it dictates optical properties forms the foundation of our efforts.
+Our objective is to gain exquisite control over photonic, electronic, spin, and vibrational degrees of freedom and their couplings.
+Our work uncovers fundamental science and provides new materials for optoelectronics, including single-photon sources, light-emitting diodes, and nanoscale lasers.

 - Assistant Professor, University of California at Berkeley, College of Chemistry (since 2022)